Procore is the only comprehensive cloud-based construction project management platform with an out-of-the-box integration with Sage 100 Contractor®.

 APPENDED TO ORIGINAL PURCHASE ORDER

-- Create a new company record in Procore by importing a vendor from Sage 100 Contractor.
-You can also impoer insurance information for a vendor.
+- Create a new company record in Procore by importing a vendor from Sage 100 Contractor®.
+Insurance information must be managed and updated in Sage 100 Contractor®

 The following features are not supported at the current time: